telerik/blazor-docs/components/maskedtextbox/overview.md

 ## MaskedTextBox Reference and Methods

 The MaskedTextBox proves a `FocusAsync` method that enables programmatic focus.
-To use it, obtain reference to the component instance via `#ref`. @[template](/_contentTemplates/common/inputs.md#focus-kb)
+To use it, obtain a reference to the component instance through `#ref`. @[template](/_contentTemplates/common/inputs.md#focus-kb)

 ````CSHTML
 <TelerikButton OnClick="@FocusTextBox">Focus TextBox</TelerikButton>